Should you DIY or hire removalists?

 Next up: let’s talk about moving with pets and how to ensure the best for your four-legged family members as you prepare for the big move.

-And don’t forget to print out a copy of our Changing Your Address checklist that you can mark off in the weeks leading up to your big move.
+And don’t forget to print out a copy of our Changing Your Address checklist below so you can mark essential items off in the weeks leading up to your big move.